Gas resource planning

 We submitted the 2022 Long-Term Gas Resource Plan to the BCUC on May 9, 2022.

-You can read the 2022 LTGRP and appendices, including an executive summary and action plan highlighting the key issues and recommendations that provide a preliminary view of FEI's transition to a low-carbon energy future in support of climate change policy and greenhouse gas emission targets.
+You can read the 2022 LTGRP and appendices, including an executive summary and action plan highlighting the key issues and recommendations that provide a preliminary view of FortisBC’s transition to a lower carbon energy future in support of climate change policy and greenhouse gas emission targets.
+After the regulatory review process in 2022, the BCUC accepted the 2022 Long-Term Gas Resource Plan as being in the public interest.

 You can also read our previous resource plans.